srishivathmika1809/srishivathmika1809/README.md

 ## 👨🏻‍💻 &nbsp;About Me

 I am a prefinal year IT student at *IIITM, Gwalior* with good knowledge and skills in full stack web development.
 I am an enthusiastic developer.
-Other areas of interest include AI.
+Other areas of interest include Blockchain.

 * 🌍  I'm based in Hyderabad, Telangana, India
 * ✉️  You can contact me at [srishivathmika@gmail.com](mailto:srishivathmika@gmail.com)